 Just in April, I was very fortunate to witness a lecture of philosopher and author Mark Alizart, during the first edition of Fashion & Philosophy in Amsterdam.
 Not unknown in fashion, Alizart has been writing for Vogue and Bazaar from the age of 16 and today he is LVMH’s prize director, leading the quest to find fashion’s next generation of talents.

-In his latest book Pop Théologie, Mr. Alizart argues that fashion must be understood as one of the forms taken by the secularisation of ascetic values that were introduced to the West by the Reformation in the 16th century and further developed by the Great Awakening that followed in the 19th century.
+In his book Pop Théologie, Mr. Alizart argues that fashion must be understood as one of the forms taken by the secularisation of ascetic values that were introduced to the West by the Reformation in the 16th century, that were then further developed by the Great Awakening that followed in the 19th century.
 Alizart explores fashion’s link between Protestant values through the frame of Weber’s protestant ethics thesis and challenges the idea that fashion is merely a symbol of the spectacle-commodity society to the example Thorstein Veblen’s modernity.
 He traces fashion’s ascetic roots to the Great Awakening, an event that sparked a revolutionary change in the protestant lifestyle, characterised through the transformation from the Lutherian term of ‘Beruf’ (calling) to the Calvinian ‘Bildung’ (building).

 Simply put, to ‘work’ was no longer a calling -working for the sake of working- but a spiritual journey of self-discovery of building ones life and ultimately ones self.
 This spiritual process of ‘work’ as a way of building ones self and taking care of ones self, is what Alizart believes gave life to phenomenon such as sports, the leisure class and ultimately fashion.
 He gives clues such as the rise of Muscular Christianity, preaching the spiritual value of sports as god’s commandment to treat the body as the temple of the soul, as can be found in the Corinthians.
 He gives a historical reference the first form of pop culture with the charismatic evangelists of Methodism, a protestant religion that would conquer great parts of the world and gain over millions of followers worldwide, through charismatic leadership and energetic preach through music.

-This society of ‘building’ sparked by Calvinism never really stopped.
+According to Alizart, this society of ‘building’ sparked by Calvinism never really stopped.
 Traces of it today can be found in magazines where consumers are encouraged to build and assemble identity, lifestyle and personal style through fashion photography.
 Another example of it can be found in the subject of durability of objects and clothes, which we see coming back today in the spectrum of sustainability and ethical fashion.